-Figure 11 Bredasdorp Waste Disposal Site (source: Aurecon, 2015)
+Figure 7.
+Bredasdorp Waste Disposal Site (Source: Google Earth)

-This operating permit (no 16/2/7/G501/D1/Z1/P329) limits the site to a maximum rate of waste disposal of 150 tons per day and only general waste (i.e. residential, garden and builder's rubble), as defined in the

-Minimum Requirements documents.
+This operating permit (no 16/2/7/G501/D1/Z1/P329) limits the site to a maximum rate of waste disposal of 150 tons per day and only general waste (i.e. residential, garden and builder's rubble), as defined in the Minimum Requirements documents.
 The anticipated lifespan of the WDS is until approximately 2056.

-An external audit was conducted by Aurecon in June 2015 and the findings were documented in an audit report.
+Aurecon conducted an external audit in June 2015 and the findings were documented in an audit report.
 The audit found that the WDS is well run with regard to waste management, however requires additional efforts in terms of the environmental controls.
-The site generally appears well kept, however there is windblown litter at the working face which should be better monitored and the daily application of sufficient cover material should be undertaken more rigorously.
+The site generally appears well kept, however, there is windblown litter at the working face, which should be better monitored, and the daily application of sufficient cover material should be undertaken more rigorously.

-While waste is disposed of responsibly, the area is not adequately cordoned off and there is presently no separation of clean and contaminated stormwater.
+While waste is disposed of responsibly, the area is not adequately cordoned off and there is presently no separation of clean and contaminated Stormwater.
 This would need to be rectified.
-Efforts should also be made to prevent contamination of clean run-off from adjacent land coming into contact with the waste on site.
+Efforts should also be made to prevent contamination of clean run-off from adjacent land being exposed to the waste on site.

-There is continuous encroachment of informal housing into the buffer zone, however this is beyond the control of the WDS.
-There are also many informal reclaimers who access the site, some of which were observed to actually live on the site.
+There is continuous encroachment of informal housing into the buffer zone; however this is beyond the control of the WDS.
+There are also many informal reclaimers, who access the site for reclamation of recyclable materials.
 The Municipality should establish and implement a protocol with regard to dealing with waste reclaimers on the various waste sites throughout the municipality.